yaye-work/canvas-kit/README.md

 ## Support

-Thank you for using Better Tables!
+Thank you for using Canvas Kit!
 If you run into a bug or have an idea, please [open an issue](https://github.com/yaye-work/obsidian-better-tables/issues).
 Feature requests and bug reports are very welcome.

 And if you like Canvas Kit, you can [buy me a coffee ☕](https://buymeacoffee.com/yaye.work).
 It's genuinely appreciated.